 Yes, we have been generating documentation of the machine and we’ll put it together to create a manual that will guide you through Kniterate’s features and maintainence.

 We will also be producing plenty of YouTube tutorials that will range from technical advice to creative applications.

 We are incorporated in England, UK (Kniterate Ltd) and the State of Delaware, USA (Kniterate, Inc.).

 We currently have permanent offices in the UK and China.
-Once we have delivered our pre-orders we will open an office in the USA.

 For each country in which we operate we need to be able to provide high quality customer service, and technical maintenance and repair in a cost effective way.

 We also need to cover the costs of operating in that country.